 Here are some example queries to pull out particular insights.

-How many subscribers does a list have at a particular point in time
+How many subscribers did a list have at a particular point in time

 Lists with most new subscriptions in a time frame

 pp Subscription.where( "created_at BETWEEN ?
 AND ?", "2018-06-01", "2018-07-01" ).group( :subscriber_list_id ).having( "count(*) > 10" ).order( count: :desc ).pluck(:subscriber_list_id, Arel.sql("COUNT(*) AS count"))

 Lists with most ended subscriptions in a time frame

 pp Subscription.where( "ended_at BETWEEN ?
 AND ?", "2018-06-01", "2018-07-01" ).group( :subscriber_list_id ).having( "count(*) > 10" ).order( count: :desc ).pluck(:subscriber_list_id, Arel.sql("COUNT(*) AS count"))

 How many emails did subscribers were generated emails for digest runs